krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2025.02.16        - version 1.16.1 =
+* Enhancement       - Added a spinner to show while shipping methods are being calculated when using the WooCommerce shipping methods inside Avarda Checkout.
+* Enhancement       - Changed how we get the tax rate of order lines to prevent issues when calculating the rate.
+* Fix               - Fixed an issue with sending tax rates to Avarda that included decimals.
+For example for Finish 25.5% VAT rate.
+* Fix               - Fixed an issue that could cause customer to see an error message saying the purchase id is missing.

 = 2025.01.15        - version 1.16.0 =
 * Feature           - Added a sync to load shipping methods from the frontend when using the WooCommerce shipping methods inside Avarda Checkout.
 * Feature           - Added the ability to send a no shipping option to Avarda Checkout when using the WooCommerce shipping methods, if no shipping methods could be found.